VladMorzhanov/nodejs-koa-boilerplate/README.md

 Node.js Koa Boilerplate is an project that allows you to start new node.js project from scratch.

+This project uses Javascript.
+You can review <a href="https://github.com/VladMorzhanov/nodejs-koa-boilerplate-ts">Typescript</a> and <a href="https://github.com/VladMorzhanov/nodejs-koa-boilerplate-flow">Flow</a> versions.

 ## Installation

 Use these steps to install project